Together we make a difference

-Gifts of cash, checks, and credit card charges all help the lives of the children and adults served by the Cancer Society.
-These gifts are accepted for any purpose consistent with our mission, values and goals.
+Gifts of donations in cash, cheques, wire transfer and credit card payment are accepted for any purpose consistent with our mission, values and goals.

-We happily accept one-time cash donations, as well as recurrent gifts.
-If you consider the Cancer Society an important part of life in Cayman, you may want to consider making an annual donation to the Cancer Society.
-This can be done through personal donations, or through the organisation of a fundraising event which takes place each year.
+In addition to personal donations, you can organise a fundraising event which takes place each year to benefit the Society.
 No matter the amount, the Cancer Society welcomes all cash or annual gifts that enable us to continue providing excellent services to the people of the Cayman Islands.

 Please send local bank transfers to Cayman National Bank at the accounts listed above.
 Just remember to add a reference if you would like your donation to be put towards a specific initiative such as the Eve Flowers Fund, Movember, or treatment being sponsored, if applicable.